About the company

 |Total donations between Feb 2012 & Feb 2013||£1875.00||£1375.00||£750.00||£4000.00|

-This year, we're using a unique scheme to support 4 charities.
-For every Endurance Wind Power E-3120 wind turbine that Aeolus Power (Wind-Energy) Limited installs during 2013 it will donate £250 to one of its nominated charities.
-As each turbine is installed the owner will be asked to select which of the four charities they would like to receive the £250.
+We are using a unique scheme to support 4 charities.
+As each Endurance Wind Power turbine is installed the owner is asked to select which of four charities they would like to receive a donation of £250.
+Here is the list of our donations based on those nominations.

 Winston’s Wish, the leading childhood bereavement charity in the UK, Farming Community Network, supporting farmers and their families, Motor Neurone Disease Association, the only national charity in the UK for this disabling disease and Legasee, the Veteran Video Archive.